Laser-induced fluorescence detection of the 4d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$ transition of Kr II in a hollow cathode discharge: Abstract

 \section{Abstract}

 Electric propulsion requires exhaustive ground test campaigns to obtain an accurate characterization of the propulsion devices, or thrusters, used by the spacecraft.
 Among the many plasma parameters, accurately measured during the tests, that of the ion velocity is key, and can be measured using non-intrusive tools such as Laser-Induced Fluorescence (LIF) diagnostics.
 The ion velocity is inferred by Doppler shift measurements that presupposes a precise and accurate knowledge of the wavelength of excitation of the ions at rest.
 Today electric propulsion is moving towards the use of Krypton as a propellant, due to the dramatic increase in cost of the more advantageous Xenon gas propellant, commonly used until now.
-The utilization of Krypton implies that LIF diagnostic tool used be adapted accordingly.
-In this work an accurate measurement of the wavelength of 4d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$ transition of Kr II (one of the most advantageous transitions for LIF diagnostics) is performed in the plasma of a hollow cathode acting as a neutralizer.
-These measurements will significantly improve accuracy in the determination of the ion velocity.
+In this work the 4d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$ transition of Kr II is used for LIF diagnostic in hollow cathode discharge.